So, this is a slightly scary one to write.

 I could easily carry on with this list.
 But, I feel like it gives you enough of a glimpse into what can be difficult for people with autism.

 It’s by no means a conclusive list and it lacks context, so in the next section, I’m going to apply my own personal context to some of the areas I have mentioned above.

 In order for some of the things on the list above to make sense, I want to apply context to them.

 The easiest way for me to do that is to talk about how autism affects me from day to day.
 Some of these examples will be the exact scenarios I have faced, or some will be typical scenarios.

-At school, I didn’t have a particularly difficult time – I wasn’t bullied, I don’t look any different to others, and I got on with most people pretty well.
+At school, I didn’t have a particularly difficult time – I wasn’t bullied, I don’t look any different to others, and I got on with everyone well.

-However, I always felt like I was on the outside, looking in.
+However, I often felt like I was on the outside, looking in.
 It’s hard to explain.